NVIDIA/framework-reproducibility/test/README.md

 ## Things to do before next release

   * Add integration tests for enable_determinism
-  * Move TensorFlow-related functionality into tensorflow subdirectory
   * Factor integration test run/test mechanism for others to use
+  * Update documentation organization to reflect multiple frameworks
-  * Update documentation
+  * Update documentation to cover `enable_determinism`
+  * Potentially add translation from GitHub to PyPI documentation.